 In South Sudan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Handicap International first deployed an emergency response team to South Sudan in 2006.
-Since then, Handicap International has continued to adapt its activities to respond to the immediate needs of the internally displaced population, and promote the equal rights and equal access to services for people with disabilities or injuries.
-The South Sudan program employs 53 national staff and 14 expatriates.
+Since reentering the country in 2014, Humanity & Inclusion continues to respond to the immediate needs of the internally displaced population, and promote the equal rights and equal access to services for people with disabilities or injuries.